patrickfrey/strus/doc/doxygen_include/strus.md

 for information retrieval.
 This engine is able to evaluate structured queries on unstructured text as well as implenting classical information retrieval.
 It is independent from the key value store database impementation.
-Current database implementationis based on [LevelDB]: http://leveldb.org/.
+Current database implementation is based on <a href="http://leveldb.org">LevelDB</a>.
 The project is hosted at [strus]: https://github.com/patrickfrey/strus.

 strus defines the evaluation of a query based on 3 types of operations: